willbeaufoy/hackathon-trunking-carbonre/README.md

 ### Configure Firebase

-The project is already set up.
+The project is already set up with Firebase, but needs your private and public keys.

 - Add the Firebase key
   Ask for the API key, and create an `.env.local` file with it: